trumbitta/nx-trumbitta/packages/open-in-gitpod/README.md

 ## 🧐 What is it?

-It's a simple command line utility to open a repository you are working on, on Gitpod.
+It's a simple command line utility to open a local repository you are working on, in Gitpod.

 ## 🧰 Usage